Loan Maturity Date: What It Means and Why It Matters

 How Does the Loan Maturity Date Work?

 Your loan’s maturity date is a part of your initial loan agreement.
-You can find it on your loan contract.
-For example, say you take out a $10,000 personal loan on June 1, 2024 with a 36-month term.
-The loan maturity date will be 36 months later, on June 1, 2027.
+So “What is a maturity date on a loan?” is not a question you should be asking midway through the loan process.
+You can find the maturity date on your loan contract.
+For example, say you take out a $10,000 personal loan on June 1, 2026 with a 36-month term.
+The loan maturity date will be 36 months later, on June 1, 2029.

 It is possible to pay off your loan early before the loan maturity.
 This can save you money in interest payments.
 However, be mindful of whether your lender charges prepayment penalties.
 These penalties can outweigh the advantages of paying off your loan early.